WANDEX/twitchez/README.md

 is not installed or not supported by your platform  **text mode without thumbnails** will be used.

 ## Troubleshooting
-##### If thumbnails partially overlap underlying text:
+##### If thumbnails partially overlap underlying text (it is very font dependent):
+* set width/height modifier in user config
-* Adjust your terminal font size by +1 etc or try with different terminal font.
-(It's very font dependent)
+* adjust your terminal font size by +1 etc
+* try different terminal font

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)